This tutorial uses the Logo Detection API. See the docs, live demo, and pricing.

 Batch Processing and Rate Limiting

-When you need to process large volumes of images — for instance, scanning an entire product catalog or processing a day's worth of social media images — implement concurrency with sensible limits.
-Use a job queue or a worker pool with three to five concurrent requests, and implement exponential backoff when you receive 429 (rate limit) responses.
-Cache results by image hash to avoid reprocessing identical images, and log both successful and failed requests so you can monitor throughput and error rates over time.
+Cap concurrency at three to five requests and back off on 429s.
+For large volumes, such as a full product catalog or a day of social images, use a job queue or worker pool with exponential backoff on rate-limit responses.
+Cache results by image hash to skip duplicates, and log both successes and failures so you can watch throughput and error rates over time.

 Logo detection transforms unstructured visual data into actionable brand intelligence.
 Whether you are monitoring your brand across social media, fighting counterfeits on e-commerce platforms, or quantifying sponsorship exposure in sports broadcasts, the Logo Detection API gives you the tools to do it at scale with a single REST endpoint.
 Grab your API key, try the examples above, and start turning images into insights.